codevakure/void-clone/cleanup-docs/README.md

 **✅ COMPLIANT FOR COMMERCIAL DISTRIBUTION**

 All critical Microsoft proprietary services have been successfully removed or replaced with open-source alternatives.
-The Void editor is ready for commercial distribution without legal concerns regarding Microsoft intellectual property.
+The Zap editor is ready for commercial distribution without legal concerns regarding Microsoft intellectual property.

 ## 🚀 Quick Start